 Why are you investing?

-For example, if you’re saving for retirement, you should be less inclined to take risks than someone who has a substantial nest egg in a superannuation account but is simply investing to try to make some additional money.
+For example, if you’re saving for retirement, you should be less inclined to take risks than someone who has a substantial nest egg in their superannuation account already and is simply investing to try to make some additional money.
 The same can be said if you are investing for a specific goal, such as to pay for your kids’ education.

 What is your risk tolerance?

 Assessing your risk tolerance is more of a personality question.
-Are you a risk-taker that is willing to ride out some turbulent moves in share prices in order to potentially achieve better long-term returns?
+Are you a risk-taker willing to ride out some turbulent moves in share prices to potentially achieve better long-term returns?
 Or, would large swings in the value of your portfolio make you nauseous?

 There’s tremendous variety within the share market when it comes to risk.
-Just to name a couple of examples, a company like CSL Limited (ASX: CSL) that has a long track record of profitability and a young and unproven but high-potential stock like WiseTech Global Ltd (ASX: WTC) represent two different ends of the risk spectrum.
+To name a couple of examples, a company like CSL Limited (ASX: CSL), which has a long track record of profitability, and a young and unproven but high-potential share like WiseTech Global Ltd (ASX: WTC), represent two different ends of the risk spectrum.

 What is your priority?

-This is another question that can help you choose stock investments that are right for you.
-If your priority is to grow your money, for example, you don’t need to focus on dividend-paying shares.
+This is another question that can help you choose share investments that are right for you.
+If your priority is to grow your wealth, for example, then you don’t need to focus on dividend-paying shares.

 How much time do you want to spend on investing?

-This is the main question that will tell you if you should buy individual stocks, or if you’d be better off focusing on ETFs and mutual funds.
+This is the main question that will tell you whether you should buy individual shares or if you’d be better off focusing on ETFs and mutual funds.
 To be sure, there’s nothing wrong with the latter option.
-Index funds can ensure that you do as well as the overall market, which, as we saw in the introduction, is quite good over time.
+Index funds can ensure that you do as well as the overall market which, as we saw in the introduction, is quite good over time.

-If you want to pick individual stocks, we absolutely encourage you to do so.
+If you want to choose individual shares, we absolutely encourage you to do so.
 However, there’s a caveat.
-You need to commit enough time to thoroughly and effectively evaluate stocks before you buy them.
+You need to commit enough time to thoroughly and effectively evaluate the shares before you buy them.

-At a minimum, we’d suggest only investing in individual stocks if you have at least a couple of hours each week to learn about investing and to evaluate potential investment opportunities.
+At a minimum, we’d suggest only investing in individual shares if you have at least a couple of hours each week to learn about investing and to evaluate potential investment opportunities.

 Opening your brokerage account

-A brokerage account is similar to a bank account, with the key difference of being able to buy shares, bonds, mutual funds, and ETFs.
-There are several great online-based brokerages with lots of features to help you analyse stocks, reasonable commission structures, and user-friendly trading platforms.
+A brokerage account is similar to a bank account, but it allows you to buy shares, bonds, mutual funds, and ETFs.
+There are several great online-based brokerages with lots of features to help you analyse shares, reasonable commission structures, and user-friendly trading platforms.